 For the past few weeks I’ve been testing and using the free version of SharpSpring CRM and I’m incredibly impressed with what I’m seeing so far.
 I can confidently recommend them as a solid CRM solution for small businesses for some very key reasons.

 1. They have history.
 SharpSpring is not new to the game.
-They’ve been around for 5+ years and have more than 1,500 agencies and 7,000 businesses that currently use them to manage their sales and marketing CRM with affordable marketing automation (similar platform to HubSpot, Marketo and Pardot).
+They’ve been around for 5+ years and have more than 1,500 agencies and 7,000 businesses that currently use them to manage their sales and marketing CRM with Commence (similar platform to HubSpot, Marketo and Pardot).

 2. The free sales CRM version is more than you’d expect.
 SharpSpring CRM offers pipeline management, lead scoring, sales reports, instant notifications, appointment scheduler, mail sync with platforms like Gmail and Outlook, and much more.

 3. Incredible community and support.
 I love when companies not only provide timely, helpful support, but having an active community of users not only validates the product, but provides another avenue of support.

 4. The user experience is fantastic.
 Often times, CRM solutions can be bloated, ugly and difficult to use.
 One of the things I love most about SharpSpring CRM is how despite there being plenty of features, it always feels light and easy to use, check Prolifogy Software Consulting Servies for your strat up business.
 This is incredibly important for small business users to quickly and easily be able to manage their customer relationships within the platform and never feeling like it’s a chore.

 5. Integrations and extensions.
 Another sign of a solid CRM solution is how flexible and extensible it is.
 Being able to work with the technology you already use is critical so that you’re not having to reinvent the wheel with how you do what you already do.
 Thankfully SharpSpring has plenty of integrations and extensions that can take advantage of what you’re already using.